byteingWolf/Guitario-v2/README.md

 ## Recording database

-* For each chord, there are 200 wav files sampled at 44.100 Hz and quantized at 16 bits.
+* For each chord, there are 200 .wav files sampled at 44.100 Hz and quantized at 16 bits.

 * 100 first chords are recorded in an anechoic chamber and the 100 last are recorded in a noisy room

-Four guitar were used, WAV file numbers
+Four guitars were used, and WAV file numbers

-* [1-25]   : Guitar 1
+* [1-25]: Guitar 1

-* [26-50]  : Guitar 2
+* [26-50]: Guitar 2

-* [51-75]  : Guitar 3
+* [51-75]: Guitar 3

-* [76-100] : Guitar 4
+* [76-100]: Guitar 4

 * Database was provided by INTELSIG Laboratory, University of Liège, Departement EECS
 <http://www.montefiore.ulg.ac.be/services/acous/STSI/file/jim2012Chords.zip>
+(*Update 2023 seems like the dataset is no longer available, feel free to PM if it would be useful for your project I will try to find and torrent)
 ## Model training

-For training purpose tensorflow 2.3.1 was used.
+For training purposes, TensorFlow 2.3.1 was used.
-Model was trained by usising 256x256 pixels images of chroma fetures of each recorded chord
+The model was trained by using 256x256 pixels images of chroma features of each recorded chord

 ## Requirements

-All requied python packages with their versions are specified in the requirements.txt file
+All required Python packages with their versions are specified in the requirements.txt file

 ## Setup

-To run this project, all modules listed in requirements.txt file must be installed
+To run this project, all modules listed in the requirements.txt file must be installed

-If package installer pip is installed you can install all required modules using this line
+If package installer pip is installed you can install all required modules using this command

 `pip install -r requirements.txt`

-To run this project, compile main.py file using python interpreter
+To run this project, run the main.py file using Python interpreter

 `python main.py`